 If a person is seeking a divorce on fault-based grounds and this divorce is granted by the court, then there is no waiting period.
 The dissolution of marriage will be immediate.
 However, if a person is seeking a divorce in Virginia on no-fault grounds, the couple must have been separated for a period of at least one year.

 Additionally, at least one party of the divorce must have been a Virginia resident for at least six months, or they will not be able to file for divorce.

-If you are considering going through a divorce or already in the process of doing so, you need to work with the skilled attorney.
+If you are considering going through a divorce or already in the process of doing so, you need to work with a skilled family law attorney.
 At Randall Page, P.C., we have a thorough understanding of Virginia divorce law, and we want to ensure you are treated fairly.
 These cases can become incredibly complicated, and we understand that this is an emotional period for you.
-Our Virginia divorce attorneys have extensive experience helping clients in the Courtland, Suffolk, Emporia, and Lawrenceville areas, and we are ready to get to work on your behalf today.
+Our divorce attorneys in Virginia have extensive experience helping clients in the Courtland, Suffolk, Emporia, and Lawrenceville areas, and we are ready to get to work on your behalf today.
 You can contact us for a free consultation of your case by clicking here or by calling 757-517-8956.